Caen – City of William the Conqueror

 Enriched with 1000 years of history, the soul of the city is today found nestled in the ancient quarters of its centre and reveals itself to those who take the time to pause there.
 Narrow streets lined with lively shops, a marina right in the heart of the city and an array of parks and gardens which have long charmed experts, are waiting to welcome you today.
 Why not stay in one of the many hotels in Caen, or rent a holiday property in the town, or in the surrounding countryside?

-Hotels in Caen
+Book a Hotel in Caen

 Historic Sites around Caen